 When we hear the word “pickle” we tend to think of the classic cucumber variety (which goes by “gherkin” if you’re passing through the UK or Ireland), but there are plenty of other pickled foods, like vegetables, fruits and even meats, that can make the transformation, too.

-With a bounty of fresh produce available now as we approach the peak harvest season, there could not be a better time to learn how to pickle.
+With a bounty of fresh produce available now as we approach the peak harvest season (and people still eating at home most of the time), there could not be a better time to learn how to pickle.

 How to pickle

 Pickling is the process of preserving or extending the lifespan of food by either anaerobic (without oxygen) fermentation in brine or immersion in vinegar.
 Both methods affect the food’s texture and flavor and are easy to do.
 To use cucumbers as an example, immerse the cucumbers in brine (a mixture of water and salt to preserve vegetables) or vinegar, and leave them to ferment for a period of time, typically at least 24 hours and up to one week.

 History of the pickle